-The paragraphs below present a summary of certain material Belgian federal income tax consequences of the ownership and disposal of ordinary shares by an investor that purchases such ordinary shares prior to the completion of our proposed redomiciliation.
+The paragraphs below present a summary of certain material Belgian federal income tax consequences of the ownership and disposal of ADSs by an investor that purchases such ADSs prior to the completion of our proposed redomiciliation.
 The summary is based on laws, treaties and regulatory interpretations in effect in Belgium on the date of this prospectus, all of which are subject to change, including changes that could have retroactive effect.